wp-plugins/speedy-smilies/readme.txt

 = Release 13 (5/29/2011) =
 * Cached files created by the [WP Super Cache](http://wordpress.org/extend/plugins/wp-super-cache/) and [W3 Total Cache](http://wordpress.org/extend/plugins/w3-total-cache/) plugins are automatically cleared when Speedy Smilies regenerates the CSS.
-* The admin page now displays more information about each smilie set including image dimensions and filesize.
+* The admin page now displays more information about each smiley set including image dimensions and filesize.
-* Added two new smilie sets (Diagona and Diagona Small).
+* Added two new smiley sets (Diagona and Diagona Small).
 * Added `:heart:` emoticon to existing sets Silk and Fugue.

 = Release 12 (5/28/2011) =